Hyvndm/hello-world/README.md

-Language is the source of the ideas or ideas created the language? ideas seems to follow the language, they are fenced by the barriers of language but yet words are empty vessels without ideas that define the meaning
+Language is the source of the ideas or ideas created the language? ideas seems to follow the language, they are fenced by the barriers of language but yet words are empty vessels without ideas that define the meaning there is some quality in sensation that is more then words can describe that defies limitations of everyday language but yet we try to limit them to their language prisons